TwitterArchives/KYE/README.md

 This user is frequently suspended from the platform for racism, antisemitism, and harassment.

-These handles were tracked by a collective of individuals, and all collected tweets were publicly posted by the user and saved at archive.org.
+All tweets were publicly posted on the accounts and saved at archive.org.

 Note: list is incomplete and Twitter handles may have changed at points in time.